flybywiresim/docs/docs/beginner-guide/landing.md

 ![Cockpit view when AP has been turned off](../assets/beginner-guide/landing/Cockpit_view_AP_off.png "Cockpit view when AP has been turned off")

-Now look at the PAPIs which guide us vertically down to the correct touchdown point.
+Now look out at the PAPIs which guide us vertically down to the correct touchdown point.
 We want two white lights and 2 red lights.

 ![PAPI indication correct path](../assets/beginner-guide/landing/PAPI_2red2white.png "PAPI indication correct path")